 It’s a pretty normal part of toddler behavior.
-All toddlers go through a bully stage (unfortunately) and they will soon outgrow this phase.
-Each day my toddler becomes more aware of her surroundings and that includes the people in her life.
+All toddlers go through a bully stage (unfortunately), and they will soon outgrow this phase.
+Each day my toddler becomes more aware of her surroundings and the people in her life.
 They won’t want to hurt or upset you or others once they figure out their actions can harm the people they love.

-She is curious about the reaction she will get from the other child, and from you.
+She is curious about the reaction she will get from the other child and you.
 Your toddler is just curious about the reaction she is going to receive in response to her behavior.
-She may hit, or pinch or scratch, but she’s not being nasty for the most part.
-I mean, of course there are times when she is reacting to something that she didn’t like and those actions are purposeful, but for the most part toddlers are not vindictive or aggressive.
+She may hit, or pinch, or scratch, but she’s not being nasty for the most part.
+I mean, of course, there are times when she is reacting to something that she didn’t like, and those actions are purposeful, but for the most part, toddlers are not vindictive or aggressive.
 Your toddler may also be watching for your reaction or wanting your attention.
-I know that my toddler has deliberately acted like a bully or hit someone right in front of me simple because she wanted my attention.
+I know that my toddler has deliberately acted like a bully or hit someone right in front of me simply because she wanted my attention.
 Keep your cool, mama.
 Respond firmly and calmly, with as little show as possible.

 3. This doesn’t predispose her to a life of crime, so don’t overreact.